brevzin/cpp_proposals/3294_code_injection/code-injection.md

 With that out of the way, we can now go through our examples from earlier.

-## Token Sequence Type
+## Construct Sequence Type

-In this paper (and the current implementation), the type of a token sequence is also `std::meta::info`.
+In this paper (and the current implementation), the type of a construct sequence is also `std::meta::info`.
 This follows the general [@P2996R7] design that all types that are opaque handles into the compiler have type `std::meta::info`.
 And that is appealing for its simplicity.

-However, unlike reflections of source constructs, token sequence manipulation is a completely disjoint set of operations.
-The only kinds of reflection that can produce token sequences can only ever produce token sequences (e.g. getting the `noexcept` specifier of a function template).
+However, unlike reflections of source constructs, construct sequence manipulation is a completely disjoint set of operations.
+The only kinds of reflection that can produce construct sequences can only ever produce construct sequences (e.g. getting the `noexcept` specifier of a function template).

-Some APIs only make sense to do on a token sequence - for instance while we described `+` as not being essential, we could certainly still provide it - but from an API perspective it'd be nicer if it took two objects of type `token_sequence` rather than two of type `info` (and asserted that they were `token_sequence`s).
+Some APIs only make sense to do on a construct sequence - for instance while we described `+` as not being essential, we could certainly still provide it - but from an API perspective it'd be nicer if it took two objects of type `token_sequence` rather than two of type `info` (and asserted that they were `token_sequence`s).
 Either way, misuse would be a compile error, but it might be better to only provide the operator when we know it's viable.

 A dedicated `token_sequence` type would also make macros (as introduced [below](#scoped-macros)) stand out more from other reflection functions, since there will be a lot of functions that take a `meta::info` and return a `meta::info` and such functions are quite different from macros.